The Resurrection of Jesus Christ:

+The disciples ran together as fast as they could to see for themselves that His body was indeed gone.
 Although John outran Peter and reached the scene first, Peter was the first to enter the grave.

 Verse 5-6: "And stooping to look in, he saw the linen cloths lying there, but he did not go in.
 6Then Simon Peter came, following him, and went into the tomb.
 He saw the linen cloths lying there, and the face cloth, which had been on Jesus’s head, not lying with the linen cloths but folded up in a place by itself."

 Since Scripture does not provide guidance we can only speculate on the reason John did not enter the tomb.
 Some think, that although he was the first there, he may have been temporarily stunned at the scene before him.

 The linen clothes, that had been used to wrap Jesus' body, remained undisturbed, and as though He had simply risen through them.
 The wrapping for His head was neatly folded, and separate from the others.